Rongberonger Korhi: Support from the national and regional media

-In the clash with the Hindu Right Wing Group, the entire national and regional media rallied around the film in support of the freedom of expression.
+In the clash with the Hindu Right Wing Group, the national and regional media supported freedom of expression.

-The Citizen felt "Did not Ram ask Sita to prove her chastity by passing through the fire?
+The Citizen asked "Did not Ram ask Sita to prove her chastity by passing through the fire?
 Did not Sita find absolution in finding her way back to the earth she sprung from?
 So, what is wrong if a film names its characters after mythological names?
 Don’t we name our own children after the names of mythological characters in the epics and after Gods and Goddesses of the Hindu pantheon like Ganesha, Sita, Radha, Krishna and the like?
 The first axe to fall would then be Mehboob’s classic Mother India where the “mother” in the title was named Radha.
 Ramesh Sippy’s bumper hit Seeta Aur Geeta should be recalled and renamed according to the wishes of this Right Wing group who have suddenly decided to become “censors beyond the censors.”
 Should we then, in retrospect, ask for a change in the names of all films where the characters are named after Gods and Goddesses of the Hindu pantheon and of Indian epics?"

-Firstpost wrote "In our country, of course, religion is a low hanging fruit for all kinds of radicalism, and in the absence of any debate, dialogue or civil discussion whatsoever, the names of the film’s characters are being targeted.
+Firstpost said "...religion is a low hanging fruit for all kinds of radicalism, and in the absence of any debate, dialogue or civil discussion whatsoever, the names of the film’s characters are being targeted.
 It is said that there are as many as thirty-three crore gods and goddesses in the Hindu religion.
 If one were to stop using their names in the arts and literature for fear of retaliation from such self-appointed sentinels of the religion, then there will be no artistic expression left in the country, and our great nation, which was once known all across the globe as an upholder of uninhibited creative freedom, will soon turn into a barren and dark desert of fear and subjugation."

-Outlook (magazine) slammed the Right Wing Group stating, "Bengali film "Rong Beronger Kori" has drawn the ire of a Hindu outfit as two of its characters are named after deities Ram and Sita.
-Director Ranjan Ghosh, however, has refused to make any changes, calling the protests an attempt to curb his creative freedom.
-The activists of the fringe group, Hindu Jagran Manch, held demonstrations outside the local office of the Central Board of Film Certification (CBFC) today and submitted a deputation seeking changes in the names of the characters.
-Ghosh said the film has four separate stories about relationships and there is no mythological connection.
-In one of the four stories, two characters have been named Ram and Sita."